-Cash and equivalents totaled \$370 million at March 23, 2001, an increase of \$36 million from year end 2000.
-Net income is stated after recording depreciation expense of \$29 million and \$26 million for the twelve weeks ended March 23, 2001 and March 24, 2000, respectively, and after amortization expense of \$17 million and \$15 million, respectively, for the same time periods.
-Earnings before interest expense, income taxes, depreciation and amortization (EBITDA) for the twelve weeks ended March 23, 2001 increased by \$45 million, or 21 percent, to \$258 million.
-The increase reflects growth in lodging operations and the impact of the prior year \$15 million write-off of our investment contract in our Distribution Services business.
-EBITDA is an indicator of operating performance, which can be used to measure the Company's ability to service debt, fund capital expenditures and expand its business.
+Cash and equivalents totaled \$874 million at September 7, 2001, an increase of \$540 million from year-end 2000.
+Cash balances increased due to temporary levels of excess cash on hand following the issuance of convertible debt in the 2001 second quarter.
+Cash provided by operations decreased 27 percent compared to the same period in 2000 as a result of timeshare activity and changes in working capital associated with timing differences.
+Net income is stated after recording depreciation expense of \$93 million and \$84 million for the thirty-six weeks ended September 7, 2001 and September 8, 2000, respectively, and after amortization expense of \$54 million and \$50 million, respectively, for the same time periods.
+Earnings before interest expense, income taxes, depreciation and amortization (EBITDA) for the thirty-six weeks ended September 7, 2001 of \$777 million increased by \$48 million, or seven percent, compared to the same period in 2000.
+EBITDA is an indicator of operating performance which can be used to measure the Company's ability to service debt, fund capital expenditures and expand its business.
 However, EBITDA is not an alternative to net income, operating profit, cash from operations, or any other operating or liquidity measure prescribed by accounting principles generally accepted in the United States.

-Net cash provided by investing activities totaled \$36 million for the twelve weeks ended March 23, 2001, and consisted primarily of the disposition of eight lodging properties, offset by capital expenditures for lodging properties and notes receivable advances.
+Net cash used in investing activities totaled \$126 million for the thirty-six weeks ended September 7, 2001, and consisted of capital expenditures for lodging properties, note advances and the net impact of tax related investment transactions, offset by proceeds from the disposition of real estate.

-We purchased 1.2 million shares of our Class A Common Stock in the twelve weeks ended March 23, 2001, at a cost of \$48 million.
-As of March 23, 2001, we were authorized by our Board of Directors to repurchase an additional 18.4 million shares.
+We purchased 3.9 million shares of our Class A common stock in the thirty-six weeks ended September 7, 2001, at a cost of \$161 million.
+As of September 7, 2001, we had been authorized by our Board of Directors to repurchase an additional 15.7 million shares.

-In April 1999, January 2000, and January 2001, we filed "universal shelf" registration statements with the Securities and Exchange Commission in the amounts of \$500 million, \$300 million and \$300 million, respectively.
-As of March 23, 2001, we had offered and sold to the public under these registration statements, \$300 million of debt securities at 7 7/8 %, due 2009 and \$300 million at 8 1/8 %, due 2005, leaving a balance of \$500 million available for future offerings.
+In April 1999, January 2000 and January 2001, we filed "universal shelf" registration statements with the Securities and Exchange Commission in the amounts of \$500 million, \$300 million and

+\$300 million, respectively.
+As of September 7, 2001, we had offered and sold to the public under these registration statements, \$300 million of debt securities at 7 7/8%, due 2009 and \$300 million at 8 1/8%, due 2005, leaving a balance of \$500 million available for future offerings.

 In January 2001, we issued, through a private placement, \$300 million of seven percent senior unsecured notes, due 2008, and received net proceeds of \$297 million.
-We have agreed to make and complete a registered exchange offer for these notes and, if required, to implement a resale shelf registration statement.
-If we fail to do so on a timely basis, we will pay additional interest to the holders of these notes.
-The registered exchange offer is expected to be completed in the fourth quarter of 2001 and while we will make additional interest payments, we do not expect those payments to be significant.
+We agreed to make and complete a registered exchange offer for these notes and, if required, to implement a resale shelf registration statement.
+A registration statement for the exchange offer has been filed with the Securities and Exchange Commission but it is not yet effective.
+Under the terms of the note issue, we will pay additional interest to the holders of these notes if we fail to complete the registered exchange offer on a timely basis.
+We expect the registered exchange offer to be completed in the fourth quarter of 2001 and while we will make some additional interest payments, we do not expect those payments to be significant.